 Alan Bissett – currently disguising himself in the third person – is a novelist, playwright and performer from Scotland.
 He lives in Renfrewshire.

-This was Boyracers, released in August 2001 by Polygon.
-Alan was offered a position lecturing in Creative Writing at the University of Leeds soon after, which is where he wrote The Incredible Adam Spark (Headline, 2005).
+This was Boyracers, released in August 2001 by Polygon when Alan was 25.
+He was offered a position lecturing in Creative Writing at the University of Leeds soon after, which is where he wrote The Incredible Adam Spark (Headline, 2005).
 In 2004 he moved to Glasgow to take up a teaching position on Glasgow University’s Creative Writing MLitt.